-James Phillips is the Senior Research Fellow for Middle Eastern Affairs at the Douglas and Sarah Allison Center for Foreign Policy Studies at The Heritage Foundation.
-He has written extensively on Middle Eastern issues and international terrorism since 1978.
+James Phillips, senior research fellow for Middle Eastern affairs at The Heritage Foundation, has written extensively on regional issues and international terrorism since 1978.

 His prime research interests as part of Heritage’s Douglas and Sarah Allison Center for Foreign Policy Studies include Iran, Iraq, Afghanistan, Persian Gulf security issues and Middle Eastern terrorism.

 Phillips also has written many articles on the Arab-Israeli conflict, Islamic radicalism, Algeria, Egypt, Israel, Jordan, Kuwait, Lebanon, Libya, Morocco, Pakistan, Saudi Arabia, Somalia, Syria, Sudan, Tunisia, and Turkey.
 He has testified numerous times before congressional committees on these issues.

 Since the terrorist attacks of Sept.
 11, 2001, Phillips has written extensively on the global war against terrorism and its implications for U.S. policy in the Middle East.

 In his research papers, Phillips predicted the Soviet intervention in Afghanistan as well as the Soviet defeat there.
 He also predicted the dangers arising from U.S. withdrawal from engagement in Afghanistan, which contributed to the rise of the Taliban and the export of terrorism and radical Islamic terrorism.

 In 2000, he called for a comprehensive U.S. policy to support the Afghan opposition and overthrow the ultra-radical Taliban regime, rather than narrowly focusing on Osama bin Laden, then based in Afghanistan and hosted by the Taliban.